Galeano-Garcia-GS/Synergistic-SCFA-production-by-Fiber-Mixture/README.md

 ## Citation

-[We will add citation information once the manuscript is published]
+[Adding citation information once the manuscript is published]

 ## Contact

-For questions or issues, please contact: [ggaleano@purdue.edu]
+For questions or issues, please contact: ggaleano@purdue.edu

 ## Troubleshooting